Student Health and Well-Being Eating Disorders Program

 If you feel a friend may have an eating disorder, here are some helpful suggestions:

-Find a quiet time when you will not be distracted or interrupted.
+- Talk with your friend: Find a quiet time when you will not be distracted or interrupted.
 Focus on your concerns about your friend's health, not their appearance or weight.
 Speak in confidence and keep it informal.
 Tell your friend how this is affecting your friendship.
 Share the information you have learned about resources that can help.
-Use kind language and understand that this might be overwhelming for someone to hear.

-Often people with eating disorders deny they have a problem.
-Don't take this rejection personally but try to end the conversation in a way that will allow you to come back to the subject at a later time.
+- Understand that your help may be rejected: Often people with eating disorders deny they have a problem because they're afraid to admit they're out of control.
+Don't take this rejection personally, but try to end the conversation in a way that will allow you to come back to the subject at a later time.

-If you sense you're getting angry or impatient with the discussion, back off.
-And try not to take on the role of counselor or "food monitor"—that would be inappropriate.
+- Know when to back off: If you sense you're getting angry or impatient with the discussion, back off.
+And try not to take on the role of counselor or "food monitor" - that would be inappropriate.